rails/rails/guides/source/action_text_overview.md

 ## Customizing the Rich Text Content Editor (Trix)

-There may be times when you want to update the presentation of the editor to meet your stylistic requirements, this section provides guidance on how to do that.
+There may be times when you want to update the presentation of the editor to meet your stylistic requirements, this section guides on how to do that.

 ### Removing or Adding Trix Styles

 By default, Action Text will render rich text content inside an element with the `.trix-content` class.
 This is set in `app/views/layouts/action_text/contents/_content.html.erb`.
 Elements with this class are then styled by the trix stylesheet.

-If you’d like to update any of the trix styles, you can add your own custom styles in `app/assets/stylesheets/actiontext.css`.
+If you’d like to update any of the trix styles, you can add your custom styles in `app/assets/stylesheets/actiontext.css`.

-However, if you’d prefer to provide your own styles instead of using the trix stylesheet, you can remove trix from the pre-processor directives in the `app/assets/stylesheets/actiontext.css` file by deleting the following:
+However, if you’d prefer to provide your styles instead of using the trix stylesheet, you can remove trix from the pre-processor directives in the `app/assets/stylesheets/actiontext.css` file by deleting the following:

 ```css
 = require trix